11 Types of Succulents That Grow Tall

 Crassula Ovata ‘Tricolor’ (Variegated Jade Plant)

-If you’re hoping for something a bit more colorful, consider the Crassula ovata ‘tricolor.’
+If you’re hoping for something more colorful, consider the Crassula ovata ‘tricolor.’

-This South African native has variegated leaves that are striped with pink, white, and green.
+This South African native has variegated leaves striped with pink, white, and green.

-The crassula ovata ‘tricolor’ can grow up to four feet tall, making it one of the tallest succulents available.
+The crassula ovata ‘tricolor’ can grow up to four feet tall, making it one of the tallest succulent plants available.
 Like most other succulents, this plant is slow-growing and drought-tolerant.

-As long as you give it plenty of direct sunlight, it will thrive indoors.
+As long as you provide adequate plant care, ensuring it receives plenty of direct sunlight, it will thrive indoors.

 Kalanchoe Tomentosa (Panda Plant)